astrodingra/astrodingra/README.md

-# 👋 Hi, I'm Jashanpreet Singh!
+# 👋 Hi, I'm Jashanpreet Singh Dingra!

 I am a passionate **BS-MS student in Physics** at **GFTI Amritsar**, aspiring **astrophysicist** with a keen interest in data analysis and astrophysical phenomena.